Why Adolescent Substance Abuse is Rising

-Although preventative measures are taken in schools and communities, teenagers and young adults are still abusing drugs and drinking alcohol at an early age.
+Although preventive measures are taken in schools and communities, teenagers and young adults are still abusing drugs and drinking alcohol at an early age.
 The recent rise in adolescent substance abuse has forced the issue back into the limelight as authorities realize that the problem has not diminished over the years.

 Adolescent Substance Abuse on the Rise

-Surveys related to drug and alcohol abuse among young adults have shown results that are surprising.
-After years of seeing a gradual downward trend or a stalled rate of substance abuse, adolescents are starting to abuse drugs more.
+Surveys related to adolescent substance abuse have shown results that are surprising.
+After years of seeing a gradual downward trend or a stalled rate of adolescent substance abuse, teens are starting to abuse drugs more.
 The rising trend in substance abuse has not impacted every type of drug, but it is impacting certain substances.

-Adolescents are more likely to abuse the following drugs more than any others:
+Adolescents are more likely to abuse the following substances than any others:

 - Prescription Pain Relievers

 The rise in adolescent substance abuse is primarily within those three categories.

 Drugs that remain stable and have not seen an increased rate of abuse include: